 SECRET EMPIRE is over, and now the “All-New” Marvel begins– and yes, that was a joke since they tend to love that imprint, A LOT.
-This was the first GENERATIONS issue I’ve read, and honestly, I only decided to read it because of Marco Rudy’s art looked absolutely eye-catching.
+This was the first GENERATIONS issue I’ve read, and honestly I only decided to read it because the Marco Rudy’s (artist) art was absolutely eye-catching.

 There were some seeds planted, though, like the fact that Stark is now the Sorcerer Supreme and he’s 146-years old.
-Bendis did a great job in that aspect, as he has us, (and definitely myself), asking what happened to Doctor Strange who was referenced a few times in this issue.
+Brian did a great job in that aspect, as he has us (definitely myself) asking what happened to Doctor Strange, who was referenced a few times in this issue.
 The even larger question being– how did Tony Stark become Sorcerer Supreme?
 No, seriously?
-I know my knowledge of Marvel‘s mythos isn’t nearly as vast as my knowledge of the DC‘s mythos, but it just feels very odd to me that Stark would be the one to become such.
+I know my knowledge of Marvel mythos isn’t nearly as vast as my knowledge of the DC mythos, but it just feels very odd to me that Stark would be the one to become such.

-This also brings me to one of the biggest issues I’ve had with Marvel, which is that they’ve translated the MCU’s stance on magic, “Magic is just science that we [as humans] don’t understand yet,” to the comic pages.
-And honestly it’s one of the biggest cop outs of all-time.
+This also brings me to one of the issues I’ve had and that being that they translated the MCU stance on magic, “Magic is just science that we [as humans] don’t understand yet,” to the comic pages and honestly it’s one of the biggest copouts of all-time.
 It creates this air of normality to the magical, and strips it of its grandeur.
-I also find it as a way of de-powering characters.
+I find it also as a way of depowering characters.

-That same confusion seemed to feed off of the issue simply being uncommitted to where the story would end up going after it was over.
-Overall this number-one felt more along the lines of an annual than a “#1” whose purpose is to be a jumping-on point into a story that the foundation to was laid within.
+That same confusion seemed to feed off of the issue simply being uncommitted to where the story would end up going after it.
+Overall this number-one felt more along the lines of an annual than a “#1” whose purpose is to be a jumping off point into a story that the foundation to was laid within it.

-Something I had said — going back to my SECRET EMPIRE #10 review — was that LEGACY, “blatantly looks to be their version of DC Comics’ REBIRTH.”
+Something I had said — going back to my SECRET EMPIRE #10 review — was it [LEGACY] “blatantly looks to be their version of DC Comics’ REBIRTH.”

 I could be nitpicking, and this might only be for this issue, but I couldn’t help from noticing how we were shown the “Kin” Avengers as DC’s JUSTICE LEAGUE by Bryan Hitch (writer) and Fernando Pasarin (artist) is doing an entire arc with a focus on the “Kin” League.
 It felt almost as if “what’s good for the goose is good for the gander” type of thing, and killed whatever good they served for the story to me.